krlmlr/import.gen/README.md

 In contrast, the import declaration remains unchanged unless we choose to rerun the `import.gen::from` call.

-The package is at a very early stage but works as advertised above.
+The package is at a very early stage but should work as advertised above.
 Install via:

 ```
 devtools::install_github(c("mdlincoln/clipr", "krlmlr/import.gen"))